WeblateOrg/weblate/docs/admin/config.rst

 accounts is protected by captcha.
 This setting is optional, and a default of True will be assumed if it is not supplied.

+If enabled the captcha is added to all pages where users enter email address:

+* New account registration.
+* Password recovery.
+* Adding email to an account.

 .. setting:: REGISTRATION_OPEN

 REGISTRATION_OPEN